ISniffPixels/tic-tac-toe/README.md

 # tic-tac-toe
 This is an assignment for the Odin Project.
 I will be making a Tic Tac Toe game and learning about keeping track of game states and further use of addEventListeners.
-I will be practicing my CSS skills further more as well and create a clean and simple presentation.
+I will be practicing my CSS skills further more as well and I will be creating a clean and simple presentation.